intellum/neeman/README.md

 ##Turn a web app into a great native user experience.

-Web apps generally can't compete with native navigation.
+Javascript in WKWebView is really fast and many things can now be done in web view but they generally can't compete with native navigation.
 Take, for example, the beautiful transitions provided by UINavigationController.

 <img src="http://intellum.github.io/neeman/images/Navigation.gif" width="540" height="294" />